flux-framework/flux-k8s/examples/gromacs/README.md

 ### Run tests separately

-To run single tests, we need to customize `kubesched.template.yaml` for KubeFlux.
+To run single tests, we need to Kustomize `kubesched.template.yaml` for KubeFlux.

 The `%TAG%` variable can be changed with either `latest` or `sa` to use KubeFlux or KubeFlux with subnet awareness respectively.